Greesan/kgGraphwithSearch/extension/README.md

 **Problem**: Tabs aren't being automatically grouped

 **Solution**:
-1. Click the refresh (↻) button in popup to force sync
+1. Click the refresh button in popup to force sync
 2. Check you have 10+ tabs open (clustering works better with more tabs)
-3. Open background service worker console (chrome://extensions → Details → Service Worker)
+3. Open service worker console (chrome://extensions → Details → Service Worker)
 4. Look for errors in console

 ### Keyboard Shortcut Not Working